Boli Bolingoli

-Boli Bolingoli-Mbombo (born 1 July 1995) is a professional footballer who plays as a left back for Belgian Pro League club Standard Liège.
+Boli Bolingoli-Mbombo (born 1 July 1995) is a professional footballer who plays as a left back.

 Career

 Club Brugge

 Bolingoli made his debut with Club Brugge on 26 July 2013 in the first game of the 2013–14 season against Sporting Charleroi replacing Maxime Lestienne in the 88th minute.
 Club Brugge won the game 2–0.

 On 19 March 2015, he scored a brace against Beşiktaş in the UEFA Europa League round of 16, leading his team to qualify for the quarter-finals.

 Celtic

 On 3 July 2019, Bolingoli signed a four-year deal with Celtic.

 On 19 September 2021, Bolingoli made his first competitive Celtic appearance back at the club following his loan spell at İstanbul Başakşehir, playing the full game against Livingston in a 1–0 defeat.

 On 22 February 2022, Bolingoli was loaned to Russian Premier League club FC Ufa.
 On 1 April 2022, the loan was terminated early.